 An escort is a paid companion or date who accompanies another person to

 a social or entertainment event.
-Escorts are booked through an agency
+In many cases, escorts are booked through

-or, in many cases, through internet ads such as CityVibe, Backpage and
+an agency or, through internet ads such as:

-Eros.
-Escorts are legal in California if they have a valid California
+Escorts are legal in California if they have a valid California permit

-permit or license.
-Escort licenses are very difficult to obtain in Los
+or license; however, escort licenses are very difficult to obtain in Los

 in Los Angeles.

-The Thin Line Between an Escort and a Prostitute
+What is the Difference Between an Escort and a Prostitute?

 Paying an escort to be your date or companion is legal.
 But, if you pay

-Penal Code Section 647(b), also known as solicitation for prostitution,
+According to California Penal Code Section 647(b), also known as solicitation

 engage in an act of prostitution or